Resources for Greening Business Practices

 Greenhouse Gas Emissions

 Greenhouse gases are one of the primary driving forces behind modern global climate change.
 These gases are directly tied to human activity, as they can result from a variety of industrial processes, the burning of fossil fuels, agriculture, and deforestation.

-Many AZA-accredited zoos and aquariums have sought green focused certifications to help them achieve specific goals.
-Some of the most common third-party certifications that AZA-accredited facilities have chosen to seek include:
+Many AZA-accredited zoos and aquariums have sought green-focused certifications to help them achieve specific goals.
+Some of the most common third-party certifications that AZA-accredited facilities have chosen to seek to include:

 Additional third-party certifications that may help the AZA community implement their green (sustainable) business practices have been compiled.
 Explore them here.

 Read about members’ third-party green certifications in the following Green Tales, published in Connect.